BakiZy/BakiZy/README.md

 Started slowly with HTML and CSS, finished couple online courses, and a bootcamp for beginners (worked in Java), after which i also succesfully completed backend bootcamp, focusing on .NET technologies.

+You can check my 1st serious project here => https://poodlesvonapalusso.xyz/ It's a crud app, with custom JWT authentication and roles, to help me around handling and showing my poodles, as an owner of a small poodle kennel.
+Backend side is done in c#, while the front end site is done with Typescript and React.

 Now i am working in react, but still prefer working on backend